The Engineering Company Specializing in Legionella Control

 The Engineering Company Specializing in Legionella Control – Established in 1932

-Remediate Legionella now to protect your staff, visitors, or patients.
-Our Legionella remediation uses the most cost-effective Legionella solutions including filters, nanofilters, UV, ultrafiltration, MIOX, chlorine injection, copper-silver ionization, chloramines ... whatever is best for your facility.
+We implement Legionella remediation and mitigation solutions to protect your staff, visitors, or patients.
+Our cost-effective Legionella solutions include filters, nanofilters, UV, ultrafiltration, MIOX, chlorine injection, copper-silver ionization, chloramines ... whatever is best for your facility.

 Monochloramines for Secondary Disinfection